randyhelzerman/RedBlackTrees/README.md

 # RedBlackTrees
-Fun with red black trees and varients
+Fun with red black trees and variants